netzherpes/Quickdump_Versaload-for-KIM-1/Manual.md

+Around the center of the utilities Superdump and Superload the editor (Rohland Löhr) build a progressive framework:<br>
+VERSALOAD is not only a loading routine, but also a Copy program, a directorry program, a header search, and a linking / relocating program.
+The last property is the most handy one.
+VERSALOAD uses the service from issue 1 of Mikromag called RELOAD.
+Program segments will be loaded from the next free Memoryarea and translated to a new adress area. (please take a look at issue 1)<br>
+Another nice feature is the possible restricted input buffer, A memory area can be protected against unwanted overwriting with setting so in 17F8 /F9.

+Programs can be loaded with the standard 1 Byte ID  od a a 6 byte label.
+Versaload recognizes the pattern of identification and is looking for identities.
+It also recognizes, if there are othe Options for writing external parameters or reserved memory (up to 256 bytes).

+Quickdump and Versaload are written as subroutines.
+Just jsr entry with the Parameters in A and X.
+This pair of programsis inkompatible with other saving and loading routines.
+It will give you a set of tools that are similar to data handling on larger Computers.

+# Quickdump

+Writiing to tape with 1-Byte-ID:<br>
+Startadress    SAL/SAH to 17F5/F6<br>
+Endadresse+1    EAL/EAH to 17F7/F8<br>
+Identity       ID    to 17F9<br>
+Start           STARTADRESSE is $0600<br>

+Writing to tape with a 6-Byte-Name: <br>
+Startadress and Endadresse like before<br>
+Identity      Header to 1780-1785 or change LOSWI to another area<br>
+Start          STARTADRESSE is $0605<br>

+Writing to tape with additional parameters: <br>
+Startadress, Endadress und header like before.<br>
+LDA of the length of the table stored in 1780. <br>
+LDX #$ 00<br>
+JSR ENTRY1<br>

 Um das Herzstück der utilities SUPERDUMP und SUPERLOAD baute der Herausgeber einen Rahmen, der sicher fortschrittlich ist:
 VERSALOAD ist nicht nur ein reines Ladeprogramm, sondern zugleich auch